 Conclusion

-Because monoculars are so small and light, most of them can be mounted on a phone and used to take photos for posterity.
-So convinient for you to bring it far away.
+Because monoculars are compact and lightweight, the majority of them may be placed on a phone and used to shoot images for memory.
+It's also convenient to take it far away with your trip.

-A good monocular will cost you a little more money, but it is a one-time investment that will reward you with several incredible sights.
-The monoculars introduced above are among the best available on the market.
+An excellent monocular will cost you a bit extra, yet a one-time investment will repay you with numerous amazing views.
+These monoculars mentioned above are among the finest on the market.